Kompakt is live on Kickstarter! Get yours here

 How can we combat time sink?

-At the weekend, or after work, time sink might not be really a problem, but when you know you need to go to sleep, that’s where the issue lies.
+Over the weekend, or after work, time sink might not be really a problem, however when you know you need to go to sleep, that’s where the issue lies.
 The idea of “just one more…” misleads our brain into thinking that we should be awake.
 Some people do fall asleep using their devices, whilst browsing the web or watching a series in bed, but for others, the gripping nature of screen based entertainment is too strong.

 We can combat time sink in the following ways: